duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 You can then stop the processing of your Duckiebot images and odometry by pressing <kbd>Ctrl</kbd>-<kbd>C</kbd> and executing:

 `docker-compose -f docker-compose-duckiebot-x86.yml down`

+TODO: If this has to be done for each duckiebot, maybe we should have something like docker-compose-<duckiebot_hostname>-x86.yml

 ## Troubleshooting {#demo-cslam-troubleshooting}